sam2829/project-3-0s-and-Xs/README.md

 ## Features

-When you first load the game, a welcome message is displayed along with information stating the value of the square in the top left of the grid.
+When you first load the game, a welcome message is displayed along with a print out of the game board showing the number values of each grid position on the board.
 The user will also be asked to enter their name.

 ![Welcome screenshot](assets/screenshots/welcome-screenshot.png)